 Play centres can be great for a rainy day, but they can also be expensive if you have more than one child to pay for, plus they are not always great for the younger kids who may get lost in the play equipment.
 I find that on weekends and holidays, the older kids tend to take over the toddler areas, which is a huge bug bear of mine!
 Some of the best play centres for toddlers and pre-schoolers are listed below:

-Sweet Little Play Centre, Joondalup this centre is specifically for the under fives and is open from 9am to 1pm.
+, Joondalup – this centre is specifically for the under fives and is open from 9am to 1pm.

-Little Champs Play Centre, Bibra Lake while its not the most modern of play centres, it is catered for kids under five and you can find cheap entry deals online.
+, Bibra Lake – while it’s not the most modern of play centres, it is catered for kids under five and you can find cheap entry deals online.
 You can read more about Little Champs here

-Triassic Fun Park, Canning Vale has a toddler area plus a little car and trike track just for toddlers.
+, Canning Vale – has a toddler area plus a little car and trike track just for toddlers.
 Look out for discount entry deals online.
 You can read more here

-Atlantis Play Centre, Clarkson has significantly sized areas for the younger kids, and has discount entry deals available online.
+, Clarkson – has significantly sized areas for the younger kids, and has discount entry deals available online.

 • For lots more dance classes in Perth, read on here